Defamation suit by brothers in Smollett case can go forward

 - Jussie SmollettAmerican actor

+Judge’s ruling centers on comments Tina Glandian made in 2019 saying the Osundairo brothers wore “whiteface”

-CHICAGO (AP) — A judge in Chicago ruled Friday that an attorney for Jussie Smollett might have defamed two Black brothers who testified that they participated in a fake racist and homophobic attack on the actor when she suggested they had been wearing “whiteface”
+A judge in Chicago has ruled that an attorney for Jussie Smollett might have defamed two Black brothers who testified that they participated in a fake racist and homophobic attack on the actor when she suggested they had been wearing “whiteface.”

-Abimbola and Olabinjo Osundairo filed a defamation lawsuit, alleging that the comments were part of a effort to portray them as racist, homophobic and violent men who truly attacked Smollett.
+Abimbola and Olabinjo Osundairo filed a defamation lawsuit, alleging that the comments were part of an effort to portray them as racist, homophobic and violent men who truly attacked Smollett.

 “Taken in context, Glandian was asserting plaintiffs’ involvement in a racially motivated attack,” Rowland wrote.
 “Explaining that the attackers were white, read in context, adds the implication that the attack was a hate crime.”